School of Life & Health Sciences email: firstname.lastname@example.org telephone: +44 121 204 4274 fax: +44 121 204 4175

 Our review in Current Opinion in Structural Biology provides a good overview of our approach.

 To listen to an interview on BBC Midlands Today click here.
 To see a podcast on what we do, click here.
 Our yeast engineering work is also highlighted in The New Optimists - click here to see the interview.
 Some of our favourite microbes are yeasts.
 Click here to read about fantastic yeasts and where to find them!
+Click here to see an animation describing our work on making recombinant enzymes to convert waste products into useful chemicals.

 A second theme of our work is examining in detail the regulation of water channel proteins (aquaporins), which is one of the protein families we produce in our yeast cell factories and are of interest as novel drug targets.
 We were the first to show that AQP1 is regulated by extracellular water availability (Biochemistry.
 2010, 49:821-3).
 This work was featured on the front cover of its issue, and as part of the 50th birthday cover.
 Click here to watch my lecture on cell membranes, how they control the flow of water into and out of cells and what happens when that goes wrong!